Functionalities available for visiting all items in a complex data structure

 Iterable.
 First, it provides a constant,

-IterationEnd, but then it provides a series of methods such as
+IterationEnd.
+Then, it also provides a series of methods such as

 .pull-one, which allows for a finer operation of iteration in several contexts: adding or eliminating items, or skipping over them to access other items.
 In fact, the role provides a default implementation for all the other methods, so the only one that has to be defined is precisely

-pull-one, of which only a stub is provided.
+pull-one, of which only a stub is provided by the role.
 While

-Iterable provides the high-level variable loops will be working in,
+Iterable provides the high-level interface loops will be working with,

 Iterator provides the lower-level functions that will be called in every iteration of the loop.
 Let's extend the previous example with this role.